-

 as well as instructions on how to purchase them can be found in the course syllabus

-of class in order to be prepared and keep up with assignments (Note: many courtesy
+the first week of class as guided by the syllabus in order to be prepared and keep

-access options for online materials end after the first two weeks of the course).
+up with assignments (Note: many courtesy access options for online materials end after

-If for some reason you cannot obtain all materials within the first two weeks of the
+the first two weeks of the course).
+If for some reason you cannot obtain all materials

-course, it is your responsibility to contact the instructor immediately to notify
+within the first two weeks of the course, it is your responsibility to contact the

-him or her of your inability to acquire the materials.
-You will not be excused from
+instructor immediately to notify him or her of your inability to acquire the materials.

-assignments or given extensions due to your delay in acquiring materials.
+You will not be excused from assignments or given extensions due to your delay in

-- Email your instructor.
+Email your instructor.

 Communication in classrooms assists students and faculty in understanding the content,

-processes, and procedures in the class.
+processes and procedures in the class.
 Communication is especially important in an

-if you have a problem.
-Email your instructor if you are sick or unable to accomplish
+- if you are sick or unable to accomplish the work of the course

-the work of the course.
-Email your instructor if you have any questions at all.
-Do
+- if you have any questions at all

-not sit and wait.
-Email as soon as possible.
-If you do not hear from your instructor
+Do not sit and wait.
+If you do not hear from your instructor within a week, contact the division's Executive

-emails you weekly assignments, use it to guide you through the material.
+emails you weekly assignments, use it to guide you through the material. *Please note

 - Email and mobile phone notifications.

-to your mobile phone.
+your mobile phone.
 Items for notification include new News items posted, new grades

 posted, updates to Content pages, due date reminders for Dropboxes and Quizzes, and